Sierra-Alpha/desert/docs/project-report.md

     was to install a full Desktop environment onto the linux core and a VNC server to be able to control it remotely.
-This was expensive in terms of size, around 2.5gb and consumed a lot of memory during operation, at that size I didn't think it would be very scaleable and needed a different approach.
+This was expensive in terms of size, around 2.5gb and consumed a lot of memory during operation, at that size I didn't think it would be very scalable and needed a different approach.
 Then I discovered [x11vnc](http://www.karlrunge.com/x11vnc/) a Linux package that doesn't require a desktop environment but can just forward the Xserver output and allow interactions, so instead of remoting into the full desktop environment, we